MSFT-davidgregory/ADFSHydrationToolkit/README.md

 **Import-module .\ADFSActivity.psm1**

+And then run this function to invoke the application activity:

 **Start-ADFSServerToken**

 After 24 hours, you should see the applications show up in the ADFS Activity Report in the Azure portal with the login activity.